 Get 20% Discount today

-With breaking news of toxins in popular period products, pressure to choose the most eco-friendly option, and the high cost of menstrual products, having a period can feel like you’ve been dealt the short end of the stick.
-But periods are completely natural, and you deserve comfortable and safe options for managing menstruation.
+Get it nowGetting a period can be stressful enough—and once you add in the high cost of menstrual products, societal stigma around openly discussing the topic, and the recent news that toxins may be present in popular period products, and it can really feel like you’ve been dealt the short end of the stick.
+But periods are completely natural and normal, and you deserve comfortable and safe options for managing menstruation.
 Whether you’re new to menstruation or looking to switch things up, finding a product that fits your needs and lifestyle may take some trial and error.
 Let’s take a look at different types of period products, pros, cons, and more.

 Are tampons bad for you?
 Here’s what you need to know